CathalDolan/july-hackathon/README.md

 ### Wireframes :straight_ruler:
 Wireframes were first created using [Balsamiq](https://balsamiq.com/) to get a general set up of pages in the project.
 Later during the developement process [Cathal Dolan](https://github.com/CathalDolan) created a more live wireframes for each device size, using Corel Draw.
+Wireframe pdf file can be found [here](https://github.com/bryansmullen/july-hackathon/blob/master/assets/images/wireframes/yellow_bourbon_-_wireframesd_v1.1.pdf)

 ### Features :abacus:
+**Features that have been developed**
+* Quick order option on top of every page
+* Order total at the bottom of the menu page
+* Visible feedback when hovering over social media icons in the footer
+* Contact form

 ### Technologies Used :computer: